seL4/docs/Developing/Building/index.md

  * You are using the Ninja CMake generator
  * You understand how to checkout projects using the repo tool as described on the [Getting started](/GettingStarted) page
+ * You have the [required dependencies](/HostDependencies) installed to build your project.

 {% comment %}